 Hermes

-Finally, we look at Hermes, who was the Greek god of herdsmen and their flocks, as well as travelers, hospitality, roads, and trade (amongst a catalog of miscellaneous others, such as thievery, earning him the title as the Greek trickster god).
+Hermes was the Greek god of herdsmen and their flocks, as well as travelers, hospitality, roads, and trade (amongst a catalog of miscellaneous others, such as thievery, earning him the title of the Greek trickster god).
 Indeed, he was known to be a bit of a mischievous and cunning god in various myths and plays – accounting for his patronage of both trade and thievery in tandem!

 Yet for herdsmen, he guaranteed the prosperity and health of any given flock and was central to trade as it was often conducted through cattle.
-Additionally, he is accredited with the invention of different tools and implements for shepherds and herders, as well as boundary stones or shepherd’s lyres – a varied repertoire of divine duties indeed!
-Like the other Gods mentioned then, Hermes fit into a rich and varied network of deities whose powers were extensive and all important for those they patronized.
+Additionally, he is accredited with the invention of different tools and implements for shepherds and herders, as well as boundary stones or shepherd’s lyres!
+Hermes fit into a rich and varied network of deities whose powers were extensive and all-important for those they patronized.

 When it came to ways to understand the natural world around them through the divine, the ancients clearly weren’t short of ideas and myths!
 From patronizing thunder to flocks, and being powerful, nurturing, or cunning, the Pagan gods embodied absolutely every aspect of the world they were thought to rule over.